Raptors' ‘culture reset’ to get early tests from Warriors and Spurs

 The end result was a 51-win season and a second-round exit at the hands of Cleveland, which clobbered Toronto with a flurry of three-point shots.
 It wasn't nearly good enough for president Masai Ujiri, who spoke of the need for a "culture reset" when the team headed into the summer.

-"It's a fun way to play," Casey said of style makeover.
+"It's a fun way to play," Casey said of the style makeover.
 "That's the way the game is going, it's harder to scout.
 The game is so sophisticated now that teams scout you so well they know exactly what you're going to do before you even get the rest of the sentence out of your mouth as a coach.

 "This style, the way we want to go, is hard to prepare for.
 (Opponents) can't help on Kyle (Lowry), they can't help on DeMar (DeRozan), they can't double-team them as quickly.
 They'll figure it out eventually but it'll take them a little while if they don't know where the ball is going."

-Ujiri retained the team's core, re-signing Lowry to a three-year deal in the off-season worth $100-million, and Serge Ibaka to a three-year deal worth $65-million.
+Ujiri retained the team's core, re-signing Lowry to a three-year deal in the off-season worth US$100 million, and Serge Ibaka to a three-year deal worth $65 million.

 The Raptors acquired Ibaka at last season's trade deadline but the big man barely had time to develop any chemistry with Lowry before the playoffs.
 Lowry missed 21 games after wrist surgery and returned just before the post-season.